jonasplund/metalminer_legacy/README.md

 * metal-archives.com

 __Arguments__
-* metaInfo - An object containing the property 'artist'
+* metaInfo - An object containing the properties 'artist' and 'album'. album can be set to any album made by the artist and is used to filter the results.
 * callback - callback(err, results).
   err is undefined if band info was found and otherwise a HTML string with info on the various sources. results is an array with band names.